skyvers/Aged-care/readme.md

 So, using Skyve XML is still coding.
 But in contrast to coding in Java or a similar web-based language, it’s a great deal simpler, easier, faster and far more succinct.
 Hence, ‘low-code’.
 Furthermore, even when you do need to add code to extend a Skyve app, Skyve provides high level APIs to common Java frameworks, meaning that your code will be simpler and more succinct than usual.

 In this section of the tutorial,we will focus on building in some user interface enhancements to our Aged Care app that are not possible (yet!) using the [Foundry](https://foundry.skyve.org/foundry/) point-and-click interface.
-We will edit and change the layouts of the Resident, Assessment, and Facility documents.
+We will edit and change the layouts of the Residents, Assessments, and Facilities documents.

-At the end of this section of the tutorial, you’ll have a significantly enhanced AgedCare app up and running, as well as a very broad palette of rapid application development capabilities at your fingertips with Skyve XML.
+At the end of this section of the tutorial, you’ll have a significantly enhanced Aged Care app up and running, as well as a very broad palette of rapid application development capabilities at your fingertips with Skyve XML.

 **[⬆ back to top](#contents)**